Propaganda in Fascist Italy: Fertility

 Even while arguing that the population had to be drained off, propaganda urged greater fertility and derided men who failed to produce children and women whose Parisian fashions did not fit them for bearing children.
 Slogans urged maternity as the female form of patriotism.
 Mussolini instructed the heads of fascist women's organisations to go home and tell the women that they needed many births.
 To help the "battle of births", assistance had to be given to mothers and newborns, and the founding of an organisation to do so was trumpeted.
 Contraception was decried as producing medical problems.

 Mussolini also called for a more rural Italy to increase births.

 The "battles" to reclaim land and increase grain production, Mussolini trumpeted, had produced enough that Italy could hold 10 million more people.

 Civilisation

 Fascist rhetoric portrayed the attack on Ethiopia as advancing the cause of civilisation.
 Other European nations were called on to stand with Italy against alleged "savage cannibals" and "slave-holders".

-That was backed up with one of their most impressive ceremonies, the Gold for the Fatherland initiative, which involved the donation of wedding rings and other forms of gold by Italian citizens in exchange for steel wristbands bearing the words "Gold for the Fatherland".
+This rhetoric was backed up by the Gold for the Fatherland initiative, which involved the donation of wedding rings and other forms of gold by Italian citizens in exchange for steel rings bearing the words "Gold for the Fatherland".
 Many Italians participated, and even Rachele Mussolini was known to have donated her wedding ring.
 The donated gold was then collected and used to fund the war effort.